Can You Weld Gold? (Everything You Need to Know)

 Standard welders usually use high AC voltage (220 V), while most households use a voltage of 110 V. So, you’ll need to use a transformer with standard welders.

-So, save yourself from lots of headaches by getting an inverter TIG machine.
+So, save yourself from many headaches by getting an inverter TIG machine.
 The machine will help you save on power consumption too.

 Best Stick Welder